phazelift/xs.js/README.md

 ***Access your objects!***

-xs.js is a powerful tool for save and easy string/word based access to Javascript objects.
+xs.js is a library/tool for save and easy string/word based access to Javascript objects.
 Key features:

 - use space delimited strings to create and access your objects
 - safely fetching nodes, without risking to crash your app